-- (a) What does the line, 'Therefore are we wreathing a flowery band to bind us to earth' suggest to you ? - (b) Why do you think Aunt Jennifer created animals that are so different from her own character ?
-What might the poet be suggesting, through this difference ? - (c) Explain : "soothe them out of them wits" with reference to the poem "The Roadside Stand".
+- (a) Explain : "soothe them out of them wits" with reference to the poem "The Roadside Stand". - (b) What does the line, 'Therefore are we wreathing a flowery band to bind us to earth' suggest to you ? - (c) Why do you think Aunt Jennifer created animals that are so different from her own character ?
+What might the poet be suggesting, through this difference ? - 11.
+Answer any three questions of the following in about 40-50 words each :